se4ai/se4ai.github.io/about-motivation.md

 One interesting feature about the above histogram is that **most "data mining" is not about mining the data**.
 We say this since, in  a 35 hour work week, only half a day (5.4.hours) was spent in _training_.
 This is interesting since most data mining textbooks _only_ talk about training.
 Hence, if we are going to talk SE for AI, there is a pressing need to discuss all the work that fills up the other four days of the week.

-##   Tools

-We cannot leave this chapter without some introductory notes on the AI tools we study.
-More experienced readers might decide to skip this section.

-**_Data mining algorithms_ tell us "what is" in the datai**.
-Data miners extract models   from data.
-For example, from columns of numbers and _programmer experience_, _development language_, and   _number of observed defects_, then a data miner might learn that defects are  more dependent on the experience of the programmer than the language that they use.
-Example  data mining algorithms
-    are  nearest neighbor algorithms like kNN; clustering algorithms like k-Means and EM; statistical learners like Naive Bayes; equation learners like linear or logistic regression; decision tree learners like C4.5,   and CART; meta-learners like AdaBoost; and many other as well including  Apriori,, PageRank,  neural networks (and deep learners); etc.

-**_Optimizers_ tell us "what to do"**.
-Optimizers look  at models and tell us how changes in something effects something else.
-Ideally, optimizers also tell us the _least_ we need to do to _most_ improve something.
-For example, an optimizer might report that defects can are most reduced   using   developers with two years of experience.
-They might also report that improving experience to three, four, five years (and above) offers little extra reduction in observed defects.
-Example optimizers include genetic algorithms like NSGA-II, MOEA/D and differential evolution;   sequential model-based optimization methods like FLASH and SMAC; and other approaches such as particle swam optimization, tabu search; and many more besides

-**Theorem provers** are very specialized tools for finding settings to variables that satisfy the logical constraints of a model.
-Such a theorem prover might report that  A=true and B=false satisfies the constraint (A and not B).
-For example, the constraints of the kernel of the Linux operating system can be expressed as hundreds of thousands of constraints.
-When optimizing the design of some new version of Linux (e.g. to try and avoid  modules  with a track record of problems) we can use theorem provers to (a) generate a population of valid designs; and (b) check the validity of a new design.
-Example theorem provers include  maxWalkSat, pycoSAT, MathSAT, vZ, Z3,  and many more besides.

-Note that **optimizers are model-based** and **data miners are data-based**.

-- Data miners explore whatever data is available.
--  Models, on the other hand, can be used to build more data whenever they want, just by running the model some more.

-This means that:

--  Data miners explore a fixed data space;
--  While optimizers explore a more fluid data set by zooming into little cracks in the data, expanding that part of the data as they go.

-Note also that optimizers and data miners are tightly inter-connected:

-- Data miners can learn a model which [can be used by optimizers](REFS.md#feather-2002).
-- Optimizers can [adjust the control parameters of a data miner](REFS.md#fu-2016) such that those data miners learn better models (technical note: this is called [search-based software engineering](REFS.md#harman-2012)).

 ## Quiz